 - To serve bring the cake back to room temperature.
 The cake is best served when it is at room temperature and not cold.

-- This cake being a banana cake has bananas as one of its main ingredients.
-For the best banana butter cake, choose fully ripe bananas.
+- For best results, choose fully ripe bananas.
 Not only are they easier to be mashed, but they taste so much better too.

 - Nevertheless, I used medium sized bananas for making this banana cake and to make up the 200g of banana indicated in the recipe, I used four and half bananas.
 The remaining half banana was sliced thin and placed on top of the cake batter (in a row) before baking.

 - This banana butter cake recipe calls for the use with brown sugar instead of white sugar.
-While most banana cakes use plain white castor sugar, I have chosen to use brown sugar.
 Brown sugar gives this banana butter cake a tinge of molasses-like taste.

-- This adds more depth to the cake flavor and is definitely a better choice compared to plain white castor sugar.
+- This adds more depth to the cake flavor and is definitely a better choice compared to plain white granulate sugar.

 - Use soft and fine brown sugar instead of the coarse ones.